EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 The more annoying aspect is the fact that we cannot use recursion, which means that we have to manually keep track of the next node to go to in the recursion and how to backtrack to the parent node.

 We solved this by encoding the recursion strategy directly in the BVH tree itself: each BVH node has an exit node (which is its parent's right child (if it is a left child), or its grandparent's right child (if it is a right child)) and an entrance node (which is its left child if it is not a leaf node, and which is equal to its exit node if it is a leaf node).
 By following the entry node while the ray intersects the current node and following the exit node when it doesn't we get pattern we need to properly do an intersection test with the BVH.
-See our code for more details.
+See our code (src/bvh.cpp and src/kernel/intersect.h) for more details.

 ### Limitations